JermuH92/odin-recipes/README.md

 # odin-recipes
-# HTML Practice Project - Odin
+# HTML/CSS Practice Project - Odin

+# Update 23/03/2025 - CSS Version Phase 1

+Starting 23rd of March, updating the recipes page with CSS Practice until end of the foundations course conserning CSS, learning goals for CSS and post project reflection at the end of the course before moving onto JavaScript.

+# HTML Phase

 Idea of this practice project is to get a refresher on HTML basics and build a single webpage containing a few recipes.